 Pet Supermarket’s DC was growing beyond the capacity of a paper-based picking process that restricted efficiency.
 The manual system generated over 1,500 sheets of paper a day, creating clerical work for three full-time associates, and making it difficult for front-line supervisors to react to shorts and manage production throughout the day.
-They had been using barcode scanning for receiving and replenishment, but managers had determined that a scan-based picking solution wouldn’t provide the gains in productivity they were seeking.
+They had been using barcode scanning for receiving and replenishment, but managers had determined they needed a Lucas voice-directed optimization solution to achieve the productivity gains they were seeking.

-- Training: The previous two-week training period for new pickers has been reduced to days.
+The previous two-week training period for new pickers has been reduced to 1-2 days.

 New pickers can work as efficiently and productively as experienced workers within 1-2 weeks.

 Prior to Lucas, two full-time clerical staff had to print and manage pick tickets.
 With Lucas, they are free to do other work.

 “You can’t overestimate how much our associates appreciate picking with Jennifer.
 They’d probably quit if we tried to take it away.”